AHMED-5G/portfolio/README.md

 - Create details screen with some features like :Animations, Image slide ,Payment simulation, Chat.

-Released and have this Features :
+Released and have this features :

 - Home Screen with 2 sections
 - Hotel details screen contains :
   - Images Slider automated with mini images
   - booking button with loading indicator and 2 flash messages for both senarios .

-## V 0.2 "Pull To Refresh" -- released
+## V 0.2 "PULL TO REFRESH" -- released

-- repeat v 0.1
+- repeat v 0.1.

-- add accessibility
+- add accessibility.

-Released and have this Features :
+Released and have this features :

 - feeds tab added , text , image and videos posts.